Breakfast Quesadillas

 five breakfast quesadillas stacked on top of each other with a tomato and fresh herbs nearby

 This is one of my favorite ways to get breakfast on the table fast.
 I can have one ready in about 8 minutes, and they are totally portable so everyone can grab theirs and go.
 If mornings are hectic at your house like they are at mine, you can meal prep a batch on Sunday and reheat them throughout the week.
-To keep them keto, just grab a low-carb tortilla.
-Keto tortillas, egg wraps, or gluten-free options all work.
-And the fillings are completely up to you.
+To keep them keto, just grab a low-carb tortilla or egg wrap.
+The fillings are completely up to you.
 I rotate between smoky sausage, crispy bacon, avocado, pesto, and spinach depending on what I have in the fridge.

 four different types of low-carb tortillas